SeriousOldMan/Simulator-Controller/Docs/Session Database.md

 When defining sections and you want to work with telemetry data or use the on-track coaching of the Driving Coach, it is important to set the section starting point before any section specific driver inputs take place.
 For example, a corner section should include the complete braking phase and also the initial part of the acceleration phase until the car has settled.

 With the second editor you can define automatic actions for specific locations at the track.
-Since this is a very extensive functionality and observing your car and its position on the track is the duty of the Race Spotter, there is a [dedicated chapter](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Spotter#track-automations) in the documentation of the Virtual Race Spotter, which shows how to setup and use track automations.
+Since this is a very extensive functionality and observing your car and its position on the track is the duty of the Race Spotter, there is a [dedicated chapter](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Spotter#track-automations) in the documentation of the AI Race Spotter, which shows how to setup and use track automations.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Session%20Database%2013.jpg)